Mature Masculine

 Co-honoring requires:

-Claiming Your Own: The King knows his worth.
-He doesn't shrink or apologize for his power.
+Claiming our own: The King knows his worth.
+He does not shrink or apologize for his power.
 He stands in his sovereignty without arrogance or apology.

 Reciprocity: Honor must flow both ways.
 One-way honor creates tyranny or servitude.
 Co-honoring creates partnership.

-Honoring Difference: The King respects sovereignty even when he disagrees.
-He doesn't need others to be like him or share his views.
+Honoring difference: The King respects sovereignty even when he disagrees.
+He does not need others to share his views.

-Addressing Disrespect: When honor breaks down, the King speaks.
-He doesn't tolerate disrespect, but he addresses it without becoming tyrant.
+Addressing disrespect: When honor breaks down, the King speaks.
+He does not tolerate disrespect, but he addresses it without becoming tyrant.